How long would you miss me when I pass away?

 I know the reality of life and death.
 We are born with sentences.
 We don’t know when sentences will be executed.

 I will die sooner or later.
 I often wonder how my family and friends will remember me when I am gone.
-I don’t think that they will remember my death anniversary as they remember my birthday.
+I don’t think that they will remember my death anniversary the way they remember my birthday.

 This thought gives me pensive sadness.
 I will not feel anything when I don’t live anymore.
 But I can’t live with the fact that people will not miss me, the world will not feel my absence.